 ☐ Outreach

 Tip: Together with quality content optimized for the keywords, quality backlinks are the second major ranking factor.
-Developing a link acquisition strategy that works is bloody difficult not easy, especially if you are a small businesses owner or a solopreneur, and depends on your particular situation.
+Developing a link acquisition strategy that works is not easy, especially if you are a small businesses owner or a solopreneur, and depends on your particular situation.
 This honest and detailed article on modern link acquisition tactics that work should help you decide on a strategy that fits your business most.

 SEO “don’t”s